This page contains affiliate links.

 What do you use to edit your photos?

 From 2011-ish to September 2015, I was solely using Picmonkey to edit my photos.
-I recommend getting Picmonkey Royale if you are just starting out.
+I recommend getting Picmonkey Pro if you are just starting out.
 It’s super easy to use and affordable.
+I use it to make my pins for Pinterest!

 Starting at the end of September 2015, I started using Lightroom Creative Cloud.
 You pay a monthly subscription for Lightroom and Photoshop.
 The bonus is that you get free updates so you always have the latest version.
 I don’t use Photoshop currently.
-It’s on my to-do list to figure out.
-Lightroom is awesome though!
+Lightroom has everything I need.
+I use Lightroom Classic (not the cloud version).

 Do you have a photography portfolio?